 Prerequisite: EENG-303(2054).
-This course satisfies: EE Additional Electives.

-EENG-SHU 375 Robotic Systems
+Robotic Systems

 This course presents an overview of Robotics covering a selection of topics including Controls, Localization, Motion Planning, Sensing, Kinematics, and Human-Robot Interaction.
 Practical lab and simulation exercises complement the lectures.
 The students will further specialize and consolidate their knowledge through semester-long hands-on projects that involve the design, implementation, and testing of robotic systems and applications.
-Prerequisite: EENG-352.